Keerthana-gopal29/Recommendation-system/README.md

 # Recommendation-system
-Online retail recommendation system based on Customer ID
+Developed an online retail recommendation system that suggests the top 10 products for each customer based on their purchase history and Customer ID.